 This information is identifiable, sensitive information protected by a Certificate of Confidentiality from the National Institutes of Health.
 You may not disclose or use this information in any federal, state, or local civil, criminal, administrative, legislative, or other action, suit, or proceeding, unless the individual has consented.

 Information protected by this Certificate cannot be disclosed to anyone else who is not connected with the research, except if there is a federal, state, or local law that requires disclosure (such as to report child abuse or communicable diseases), if it is used for other scientific research, as allowed by federal regulations protecting research subjects, or if the individual has consented.

 Controlled Unclassified Information (CUI)

 Under federal regulations, CUI must be protected.
 The level of protection and reason for protection varies.
 If CUI was not first part of the project, but is developed or shared with the research team, restrictions will be imposed by the providing agency or the sponsor.
-For more information on CUI review classified and sensitive research.
+For example the Department of Defense contracts Cybersecurity Maturity Model Certification requirement.
+Review more information on CUI classified and sensitive research.

 Forms, Tools, and Resources

 - Department of Medicine Federal Information Security Management Act (FISMA)

 - Federal Certificate of Confidentiality (CoC) Kiosk